jcarenza/allisoncarenza/src/posts/brother-love-allison-carenza-photography.md

 ---
-title: 'Brother love!'
+title: "Brother love!"
-description: '<p>For 7 years is was just Chase and his parents.
+description: "For 7 years is was just Chase and his parents.
 And he loved it.
-There was always a quiet part [&hellip;]</p>
+There was always a quiet part "
-'
-publishDate: 'Dec 8, 2011'
+publishDate: "Dec 8, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/oker6.jpg'
+heroImage: "/media/oker6.jpg"
-alt: 'Brother love!'
+alt: "Brother love!"
-slug: 'brother-love-allison-carenza-photography'
+slug: "brother-love-allison-carenza-photography"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Baby Photographer','Blue Springs, MO','Kansas City Photographer','Liberty, MO','Newborn Photography']
+tags: ["Baby Photographer", "Blue Springs, MO", "Kansas City Photographer", "Liberty, MO", "Newborn Photography"]
 ---

 <p style="text-align: center;">For 7 years is was just Chase and his parents.
 And he loved it.
 There was always a quiet part of him that hoped to have a sibling, but he soaked up his parents love like a sponge, and didn&apos;t complain.
 Maybe that&apos;s what makes it so easy for him to love his new little brother Evan.
 Of course there&apos;s a tiny part of him that is having a hard time sharing his parents, he&apos;s never had to.
 But a much bigger part of him understands that this quiet, sleeping, sometimes crying, little baby, will grow up to be his best friend.</p>